NadineYassin/Intrusion-Detection/presentation.md

 # Network Intrusion Detection System
 ## Using Machine Learning to Detect Cyber Attacks

-**Course:** Introduction to Cyber Security **Dataset:** CICIDS2017

 ---

 # The Problem

 **Networks are constantly under attack.**

-- Hackers try to steal data, crash servers, and take control of systems
+- Hackers try to steal data, break systems, or shut servers down
-- Traditional firewalls use fixed rules - attackers can bypass them
+- Normal firewalls use simple rules and can be tricked
-- We need **intelligent** detection that learns attack patterns

 **Our Solution:** Train ML models to automatically detect 6 types of attacks